 We get many questions in addition to “Can I buy burial insurance for my parents?”, here are a few of the most common.

 Can I Get Life Insurance on My Mother Without Her Knowing?

-Your mother or father will need to be apart of the process before the application can be submitted.
-You can help facilitate the application process and even pay the monthly premiums, but your parent will need to participate by signing their name and agreeing to coverage.
+You can get burial insurance on your mother or father, but they will need to be a part of the process before the application can be submitted.
+You can help facilitate the application process and pay the monthly premiums, but your parent will need to participate by signing their name and agreeing to coverage.